GabrieleGiuseppini/Floating-Sandbox/Guides/Material System.md

 - _maximum operating temperature_: the maximum temperature, in Kelvin, above which the material/device will stop working.
 - _particle emission rate_: when the element is of the SmokeEmitter type, dictates the average interval - in simulation time seconds - between two particle emissions.
    - For example, 0.5 means that on average two particles will be emitted each second.
+- _ship sound type_: when the element is of the ShipSound type, describes the type of sound that is played when the element is activated.
+Valid values are:
+   - "Bell1", "Bell2": alarm bell sounds.
+   - "Horn1", "Horn2", "Horn3": steam horn sounds.
 - _wet failure rate_: the average number of lamps of this material that will fail in a minute when wet.
    - For example, 2.0 means that a wet lamp will most likely turn off after 30 seconds of becoming wet.